 Click Image to Enlarge

+There are many possible causes of non-cancerous (benign) breast lumps.
 Two of the most common causes of benign single breast lumps are cysts and fibroadenomas.
-In addition, there are several other conditions that can present themselves as lumps, such as fat necrosis and sclerosing adenosis.
-The list of benign lumps of the breast is long.
-Only your health care provider can diagnose your breast lump.
+In addition, several other conditions can present themselves as lumps, such as fat necrosis and sclerosing adenosis.
+Only your healthcare provider can diagnose your breast lump.

 What is a cyst?

 A cyst is a fluid-filled sac that develops in the breast tissue.
 They most often happen in women between the ages of 35 and 50 and are common in those nearing menopause.
-The cysts often enlarge and become tender and painful just before your period.
+The cysts often enlarge and become sore just before your period.
 They may seem to appear overnight.
 Cysts are rarely cancerous (malignant) and may be caused by blocked breast glands.

 Cysts can feel either soft or hard.
 When close to the surface of the breast, cysts can feel like a large blister, smooth on the outside, but fluid-filled on the inside.
 When they are deep in breast tissue, cysts will feel like hard lumps because they are covered with tissue.

 How are cysts diagnosed and treated?